Test Methodology & Science

 • High test anxiety correlates with 5–10 point score reductions in controlled studies relative to low-anxiety testing conditions.

-• Anxiety effects are strongest on timed tasks requiring working memory, such as digit-span and matrix reasoning items.
+• Anxiety effects are strongest on timed tasks requiring working memory, such as matrix reasoning items.

-• Clinical protocols include pre-assessment rapport-building to minimise examiner-induced anxiety before testing begins.
+• Clinical protocols include pre-assessment rapport-building to minimise examiner-induced anxiety.

-• For online testing, treating the test as exploratory rather than evaluative can produce more representative results.
+• For online testing, treating the session as exploratory rather than evaluative typically produces more representative results.

 Score Ceiling & Floor EffectsScore-Dependent